wspenc/specs-MVP/README.md

 # Idea
-Users will be able to shop for the apperal they want through this e-commerce application.
+Users will be able to shop for the apparel they want through this e-commerce application.
 They will also be able to create an account to save their selected favorite items for future shopping.

+# Name
+KaijuApparel

 ## MVP
 - [ ] Users can create an account